raianah/geotagging-thesis/README.md

 To check if the database has connected, open http://localhost:3000/.
 The return json will display success and error.

+Note: Opening the `backend/server.js` via `node server.js` will open a port at 3000.
+You may be prompted to use port 3001 instead.
+For reference, http://localhost:3000/ for backend and http://localhost:3001/ for frontend.

 The page will reload when you make changes.\
 You may also see any lint errors in the console.